AlanoPaixao/alanopaixao/README.md

-## Bem vindo ao meu GitHub
+## Welcome to my GitHub
-Aqui você encontrará meu progresso no mundo da programação 💻🚀
+Here you will find my progress in the programming world 💻🚀

 <div align="center">
   <a href="https://github.com/alanopaixao">